mihaj/EtcdCache/README.md

-# EtcdCache
+# Microsoft IDistributedCache implementation for Etcd key value store

-IDistributedCache implementation for Etcd k/v store.
+- IDistributedCache implementation for Etcd k/v store.

-It's a preview version, any feedback welcome.
+- It's a preview version, any feedback welcome.

-I still need to make a nuget out of it.
+- I still need to make a nuget out of it.

 ### 1. Build